Pari-Dhanakoti/react/stopwatch/README.md

 ![demo-stopwatch](https://user-images.githubusercontent.com/3372372/86607084-d6dbda00-bf76-11ea-9251-7de2c0926b21.gif)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a recreation of StopWatch with States and Hooks from CodingWithElias channel in Youtube.

 To get the frontend running locally: